Research shows that being grateful is good for your health, promotes well-being and increases happiness!

 - Get us to focus on the positive and reduce negative feelings

 For most of us, life consists of both ups and downs.
 Our self-esteem can fluctuate from day to day or from situation to situation.
 This is perfectly normal, yet we tend to criticize ourselves for everything that we can’t manage, and by thinking negative thoughts about ourselves or our lives.
+Don’t let stress, bad conscience and negative thoughts take over your everyday life.

 It sounds simple, but it requires you to decide to set aside a few minutes regularly to do it.
 This is perhaps where the greatest challenge lies–remembering to do it.
 The Mindfit app takes this into account, and the app sends you alerts to help you get started.